Baginz/Baginz/README.md

 ## Hi there!
-I'm Vitaly a Junior Web Developer from Yaroslavl!
+I'm Vitaly a Devops from Yaroslavl!

-* I'm responsible, motivated, easy-to-learn Developer open to work now.
-* I like programming because it's interesting for me to create something, to make user interface live and friendly.
-* I am currently looking for a job as a Web developer.
-* I will be glad to share my experience and learn from other developers.

 ## Where can you find me?